zalando/skipper/readme.md

 Matching the route:

-- baidu is using Path() matching to differentiate the HTTP requests to select the route.
+- baidu is using `Path()` matching to differentiate the HTTP requests to select the route.
-- google is the default matching with wildcard '*'
+- google is the default matching with wildcard `*`
-- yandex is the default matching with wildcard '*' if you have a cookie "yandex=true"
+- yandex is the default matching with wildcard `*` if you have a cookie `yandex=true`

 Request Filters: